Junpengalaitp/Algorithm-Data-Structure/markdown/heap.md

 * use a max heap to select workers by their quality
 * adding workers to the heap, if heap size == k, update the res to sum of quality  *  current worker ratio
 * is heap size > k, poll the top and deduct the sumq accordingly

+### LC 1439.
+Find the Kth Smallest Sum of a Matrix With Sorted Rows